solana-foundation/developer-content/docs/toolkit/test-suite/code-coverage.md

 title: Solana Code Coverage Tool
 sidebarSortOrder: 3
 sidebarLabel: Code Coverage
+description:
+  "How to check the code coverage for solana programs when testing"
+keywords:
+  - solana testing
+  - solana code coverage
+  - code coverage tool
+  - testing with code coverage
+  - how to check code coverage
 ---

 > This is a beta version of the [Solana Toolkit](/docs/toolkit/index.md), and is